ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 The program was flagged by 53/70 security vendors flagged this as malicious.

 ### PEiD
-Using PEiD showed that the program was packed.
+Using PEiD showed that the program was packed with UPX 1.0.

 ### strings
 I saw the string "MalService".
 This suggests that it's trying to access mail service.